 And if you ever have questions regarding your work or pay, this is handled under one roof – which makes things very simple for you.
 Set up is easy too, and there’s no fee for arranging any of this.

 Umbrella companies’ act as the employer for staff hired by agencies – and this comes with some potential upsides and downsides.

 Concerned about selecting an umbrella company that’s using a tax avoidance scheme?
 The government have released this guide to ensure you don’t get caught out.

 If you have a P45 from a previous employer, please email this into your consultant and we can update the tax code from that.
-If you do not have a P45 you can complete a starter declaration found here.
+If you do not have a P45 we can complete a starter declaration form with you or you can complete it online here.